meipenglim/control-repo/puppet/README.md

     sudo su
     ```

-- Install what we need: Puppet server package, vim and git. `vim` can be replaced with an editor of your choice.
+- Install what we need: Puppet server package, nano and git. `nano` can be replaced with an editor of your choice e.g. `vim`.
+Using `nano` here for simplicity.

     ```
     rpm -Uvh https://yum.puppetlabs.com/puppet5/puppet5-release-el-7.noarch.rpm

-    yum install -y puppetserver vim git
+    yum install -y puppetserver nano git
     ```

 - Open the puppet the server configuration.

+    When using `nano`.
+Press CTRL + x to choose your option.
+    `nano` will then ask you if you want to save your changes

     ```
-    vim /etc/sysconfig/puppetserver
+    nano -b /etc/sysconfig/puppetserver
     ```

 - Replace the memory allocation value in `JAVA_ARGS` with what we will need for this exercise.